Royston Brooks: Engineering career

 As an engineer, his career was largely associated with China Light and Power Company (CLP) in Hong Kong.
 In the early 1970s, he was a projects engineer at CLP.
 A few years later, he became the chief projects engineer of the engineering projects department.
 By the mid-1980s, he had been further promoted to become the divisional manager of engineering of the engineering division, a post he held until he left CLP in 1988.
-During his time with CLP, he was responsible for a number of major capital projects, which included the Castle Peak Power Station, the Tsing Yi "B" Power Station and the CLP System Control Centre in Tai Po, etc. While in Hong Kong, he also became a Member of the Hong Kong Institution of Engineers (MHKIE) and was later elected a Fellow (FHKIE).
+During his time with CLP, he was responsible for a number of major capital projects, which included the Castle Peak Power Station, the Tsing Yi "B" Power Station, the 400kV Transmission Network, and the CLP System Control Centre in Tai Po.
+While in Hong Kong, he also became a Member of the Hong Kong Institution of Engineers (MHKIE) and was later elected a Fellow (FHKIE).

 Auxiliary Air Force

 While living and working in Hong Kong, Brooks joined the Royal Hong Kong Auxiliary Air Force (RHKAAF) as a pilot on part-time basis in 1971, with the RHKAAF having just been restructured as a separate unit the year before.
 He received the Air Efficiency Award (AE) in 1981, to be followed by a clasp to the medal several years later.
 In 1985, he was promoted to the rank of squadron leader.
 Over the years, he had participated in various search and rescue missions.
 He had also served as an honorary aide-de-camp to the Governor of Hong Kong.

 In January 1988, Brooks took over from Wg Cdr Alistair Asprey to become the commanding officer of RHKAAF.
 On assuming the commanding role, he was promoted to the rank of wing commander.
 In recognition of his service, he was also appointed a Member of the Order of the British Empire of the Military Division (MBE (Mil)) in the 1988 New Year Honours.
 The RHKAAF was mainly responsible for providing different kinds of search and rescue services and flying services support.
 During his time as the commanding officer, it had a total of more than 3,000 hours of flying time each year.
 It also responded to more than 200 emergency calls and dispatched its helicopters and fixed-wing aircraft for search and rescue operations for around 60 to over 100 times annually.
 One of the most important rescue operations under his charge occurred on 21 July 1988, when the RHKAAF sent out helicopters to rescue villagers in the New Territories hit by the most serious floods in a decade.
 Apart from the rescue missions, the RHKAAF continued to provide routine transport services for carrying government officials and guests, conduct offshore patrols in anti-illegal immigration operations, and assist government departments in performing aerial surveys, photography and map-making work, etc.

 When Brooks was the commanding officer, the RHKAAF procured additional Slingsby Firefly trainers (pictured) for replacing the old Scottish Aviation Bulldog trainers.